asreview/asreview/docs/source/lab/models.rst

 .. note::

-  ELAS Multilingual models require the :doc:`nemo` package to be installed.
+  ELAS Multilingual models require the :doc:`dory` package to be installed.
 You can install it using the following command:

   .. code:: bash

-    pip install asreview-nemo
+    pip install asreview-dory

 For more information about the `multilingual-e5-large` feature extractor, including its support for over 100 languages, visit the official documentation